karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 # Add and configure OpenTelemetry on App3

+### **1. Setup the OpenTelemetry library**

-The App3 is a Web API that uses AWS S3 and AWS SQS, and the setup of the OTEL provider looks almost identical as the ones on the App1 and App2 but with one difference.
+App3 is a Web API that uses AWS S3 and AWS SQS, and the setup of the OTEL provider looks almost identical as the ones on the App1 and App2 but with one difference.
 We are using the ``AddAWSInstrumentation()`` method from the ``OpenTelemetry.Contrib.Instrumentation.AWS`` package to auto-instrument the calls that are being made by the AWS SDK clients.

 ```csharp